-Learning and learning how to learn is a skill in its self.
-As Henry Ford said ” anyone that stops learning is old”.
-Learning can have a tremendous impact on your life, however it is a skills that no one teaches us in schools.
+Learning and learning how to learn is a skill in itself.
+As Henry Ford said, ” anyone that stops learning is old”.
+Learning can have a tremendous impact on your life, however, it is a skill that no one teaches us in schools.

 “By failing to prepare, you are preparing to fail.” — Benjamin Franklin

 Learning is mostly preparation, prior to setting up a task its important to outline the main tools, books and material you need to effectively learn something.
 You should spend a decent amount of time figuring out what you need to prepare for, the background research behind what you are actually going to learn.

 Before starting any learning activity its important to, 3 key questions:

 - WHY– Why do I want to learn this?

 - WHAT–What concepts and facts do I need?